elatov/elatov.github.io/_posts/2022-01-25-building-a-nix-package.md

 ### Adding to maintainers
-As I mentioned above, if this is the first package you are adding to the [nixpkg repo](https://github.com/NixOS/nixpkgs), you will need to add yourselv to the `nixpkgs/maintainers/maintainer-list.nix` file, it's in the following format:
+As I mentioned above, if this is the first package you are adding to the [nixpkg repo](https://github.com/NixOS/nixpkgs), you will need to add yourself to the `nixpkgs/maintainers/maintainer-list.nix` file, it's in the following format:

 ```bash
 handle = {